Monstera Crochet: 9 Ideas + a Free Leaf Coaster Pattern

 Some patterns use three shades for even more depth.
 The Spruce Crafts website has excellent photo references for botanical crochet projects.

-9 Beautiful Monstera Crochet Patterns
+What Are the 9 Beautiful Monstera Crochet Patterns?

 1. Flat Monstera Wall Hanging Leaf